LogtalkDotOrg/logtalk3/manuals/sources/userman/installing.rst

    default value is ``allow`` but it can be changed by editing the adapter file when e.g. embedding Logtalk in a compiled application.
-With a value of ``allow``, settings files are searched in the startup directory, in the Logtalk user directory, in the user home directory, and in the XDG configuration directory.
+With a value of ``allow``, settings files are searched in the startup directory, in the Logtalk user directory, in the user home directory, in the ``APPDATA`` if running on Windows, and in the XDG configuration directory.
    With a value of ``restrict``, the search for the settings files skips the startup directory.

 .. _flag_prolog_dialect:
 .. index:: pair: prolog_dialect; Flag